Peter John OBE

 - Called: 1989

-Peter John has a great deal of experience as a probate and property practitioner specialising in:
+Peter John has a great deal of experience as a probate and property practitioner specialising in and advising professional and lay clients on:

 - The validity of lifetime gifts